BOSTON – Both House and Senate

 Yes, that's the same Therese Murray who thinks that gambling opponents are elitist.

-after coming under fire for using taxpayer money to fund a benefit only report, he said,
+And her main minion, Stan Rosenberg?
+Remember last year when, after coming under fire for using taxpayer money to fund a benefit only report, he said,

 United to Stop Slots should commission its own independent study on costs.
 “Go do it,” he said.
 “But they have no intention of doing it.”